 The outputs are derived with the following ordered steps:

-– If xProjPicture is greater than or equal to pictureWidth or yProjPicture is greater than or equal to pictureHeight, the following applies:
+– If xPicture is greater than or equal to pictureWidth or yPicture is greater than or equal to pictureHeight, the following applies:

 – constituentPicture is set equal to 1.

-– If xProjPicture is greater than or equal to pictureWidth, xProjPicture is set to xProjPicture − pictureWidth.
+– If xPicture is greater than or equal to pictureWidth, xPicture is set to xPicture − pictureWidth.

-– If yProjPicture is greater than or equal to pictureHeight, yProjPicture is set to yProjPicture − pictureHeight.
+– If yPicture is greater than or equal to pictureHeight, yPicture is set to yPicture − pictureHeight.

 – Otherwise, constituentPicture is set equal to 0.

-– Clause D.3.41.5.2 is invoked with pictureWidth, pictureHeight, xProjPicture, and yProjPicture as inputs, and the output is assigned to azimuthLocal, elevationLocal.
+– Clause D.3.41.5.2 is invoked with pictureWidth, pictureHeight, xPicture, and yPicture as inputs, and the output is assigned to azimuthLocal, elevationLocal.

 – If RotationFlag is equal to 1, clause D.3.41.5.3 is invoked with azimuthLocal, elevantionLocal, RotationYaw, RotationPitch, and RotationRoll as inputs, and the output is assigned to azimuthGlobal and elevationGlobal.